jamir099/Not-Now/README.md

 ## Project Overview

-**NotNow** is a full-featured e-commerce website built with React and Redux.
+**NotNow** is a full-featured e-commerce website built with React - Redux and styled with tailwindCSS.
 It supports user registration, login, and authentication using React Context.
 Users have a personalized dashboard to view products, manage their profile (update name, email, password), log out, and even delete their account.
 The cart page displays products added by the user.

 Admins have a separate dashboard to manage products, including creating, updating, and deleting products, as well as updating admin settings.
 All product data is managed using the [FakeStore API](https://fakestoreapi.com/) and a custom backend powered by `json-server`.